reelyactive/advlib/README.md

 What's next?
 ------------

 This is an active work in progress.
 Expect regular changes and updates, as well as improved documentation!
+If you'd like to contribute, kindly read our [Node.js style guide](https://github.com/reelyactive/node-style-guide) and [contact us](http://context.reelyactive.com/contact.html) or make a pull request.

 License